AgatheMuselet/mesfonctionspartagees/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mesfonctionspartagees is to ...
+The goal of the package mesfonctionspartagees is to have the laste up to dates developpements of the team

 ## Installation